guynich/deepseek_opi5plus/README.md

 the model will recall the original numbers from the previous question during reasoning before providing the correct answer `7`.

 Type `ctrl + d` to quit.

-In my testing the memory of previous questions is not retained after quitting.
+In my testing the history of previous prompt questions is not retained after quitting.
+On the next run of the command, e.g.:
+`ollama run deepseek-r1:1.5b`, I saw the model has no context from the past runs.

 # Examples